LIJI32/MIP/README.md

  * Does not modify any system file on disk and can be easily uninstalled without rebooting
  * Does not use `DYLD_INSERT_LIBRARIES`, which may break the system if a file is deleted.
  * Works with both 32- and 64-bit applications, and allows injection to Garbage Collected processes (On El Capitan and older, GC was removed in Sierra)
- * Supports every macOS major up to and including Monterey
+ * Supports every macOS major up to and including Sonoma
  * Supports ARM64-based Macs
+ * Supports injection to translated Rosetta 2 processes

 ## How To Compile
 You will need Xcode's command-line tools, as well as binutils for `gobjcopy` (`brew install binutils`), which should be linked as `gobjcopy`.
 You will also need a signing identity, which may be self-signed.
 Not signing MIP binaries properly will make your system unstable!
 On Intel Macs, you will need the [10.13 SDK](https://github.com/phracker/MacOSX-SDKs/releases/download/11.3/MacOSX10.13.sdk.tar.xz), to compile the 32-bit portions of MIP.